yourbasic/func/README.md

 ### Caching

-Caching can give large performance improvement but may be hard to automate.
+Caching can give large performance improvements but may be hard to automate.
 When and what to cache depends on many factors, including the actual data, hardware, and implementation.

-Additionally, any graph, or part of a graph, which is described by a filter function function cannot be cached since we don't know if the user-provided functions are pure – they may return different results given the same argument.
+Additionally, any graph, or part of a graph, which is described by a filter function function cannot be cached since we don't know if the user-defined functions are pure – they may return different results given the same argument.

 The solution is to provide a function which turns on caching